Thursday, December 31, 2009

 Ava Gardner was never considered a great actress and was known more for looking good than anything else she did, but here she seems to be actually working at creating a character.

 Unfortunately the script tends to rush her from one situation to another and finally the problem the story runs into is in the last third of the film.
-Gardner's jumping from boyfriend to boyfriend happens so quickly that by the time she becomes involved with Granger she seems a little bit like a slut.
+Gardner's jumping from boyfriend to boyfriend happens so quickly that by the time she becomes involved with Granger she seems like a slut.

 Sunday, December 27, 2009